rauleffting/petfinder-api/README.md

 Routes
 ------

-To test all routes easily, run the application and use Swagger at http://localhost:3333/documentation.
+To test all routes easily, access the [deployed app](http://15.228.47.225/documentation/), or run the application and use Swagger at http://localhost:3333/documentation.

 #### Organizations routes